 The Internet is a powerful tool in people’s hands, but if it is not appropriately used can put someone…… (qtd. in James 124).

-You can include more than one citation in a single parenthesis.
+You can include more than one citation in a single parenthesis (Find out where to use parentheses).
 You do this by citing each work and then using semi-colons to separate each citation

 (Fukuyama 42; Moulthrop, pars.
 39-53)

 Make sure you fully understand the meaning of the original text.

 When you are quoting a sentence that is less than four lines in your text, you are expected to enclose the text within double quotation marks.
 Furthermore, you are expected to cite the source, that is, provide the author and specific page number in parenthesis immediately after the text.
 In the event where the author’s name is included in the text, then only the page number should be in parenthesis after the text.

 “in a bid to identify the factors responsible for Internet ethical behavior among postgraduate students ………..”
 (Morgan 122).